learnk8s/learnk8s.io/_blog/smaller-docker-images/index.md

 **Layers are like git commits.**

-Layers store the difference between the previous and the current version of the image.
-And like git commits they're handy if you share them with other repositories or images.
+{% include tweet_this/index.html content="Docker layers store the difference between the previous and the current version of the image.
+And like git commits they're handy if you share them with other repositories or images." %}

 In fact, when you request an image from a registry you download only the layers that you don't own already.
 This way is much more efficient to share images.